 The tool can be accessed here: http://migrantfamilies.nrpfnetwork.org.uk.

 Find out more about the project from the Community Integration Awards video

-The tool will enable users to navigate a client’s journey to establish what legal exclusions apply to families seeking support from Local Authorities and direct users in a more tailored way to relevant information from the existing documentation of the No Recourse to Public Funds (NRPF) network.
+The tool enables users to navigate a client’s journey to establish what legal exclusions apply to families seeking support from Local Authorities and direct users in a more tailored way to relevant information from the existing documentation of the No Recourse to Public Funds (NRPF) network.

-It also aims to enable users to create a bespoke list of evidence needed based on a client’s circumstances to prepare them for facing a Child in Need Assessment.
-The tool will be accessed through the website of the NRPF Network and will be informed by the input of a specialist advisory board to ensure it meets potential users’ needs.
+It also enables users to create a bespoke list of evidence needed based on a client’s circumstances to prepare them for facing a Child in Need Assessment.
+The tool is accessed through the website of the NRPF Network and is informed by the input of a specialist advisory board to ensure it meets potential users’ needs.

 Impact of the tool is monitored through data on usage analytics and user feedback through a survey instrument.